computationalcognitivescience/lovelace/content/_part_iii/sim_coherence.md

 sense, what exactly is it computing?
 Is it computing the best possible combination of toppings?
 A good enough combination?
 Some random combination?
 By itself, the algorithm does not explain well what the nature is of the problem solved by the capacity.

-There are two possible reactions to this situation.
-One can informally posit a computational level theory to go with the algorithmic level theory.
-As long as this remains a formal theory, however, there will be limits to it ability to explain the capacity due to the inherent ambiguity.
-In addition, we wouldn't know for sure if the algorithm is actually computing the verbal theory and we risk introducing inconsistencies between the theories.
+That is, it doesn't explain well the input-output mapping.
+Let's consider two possible reactions to this situation.

+The first response we consider is that writing down a verbal computational level theory to go with the algorithmic level theory.
+As long as this remains a verbal theory, however, there will be limits to it ability to explain the capacity due to the inherent ambiguity.
+In addition, we wouldn't know for sure if the algorithm is actually computing the verbal theory and there is a high risk introducing inconsistencies between the theories.

-The other response takes formal computational levels serious from the get go.
-Arguing that, by the nature of the relationships between Marr's levels, once the algorithmic level is known the computational level theory is prescribed.
-One can, in principle, derive a formal computational level theory from the algorithm.
-Barring the practical challenges in doing so, we also encounter another challenge here.
-Given a computational level theory, i.e., a function
+The second response argues that, by the nature of the relationships between Marr's levels, once the algorithmic level is known the computational level theory is prescribed.
+One can, in principle, derive a formal computational level theory from the algorithm, or even claim that the algorithm *is* the computational-level theory.
+There several theoretical challenges here.
+First, even though there is only one input-output mapping that exactly matches the algorithmic level theory, there are (infinitely) many ways to describe that mapping.
+For example, the same mapping could be described with a Bayesian formalism, but possibly also with a logic formalism.{% sidenote 'id-sn-formalism' 'Assuming that the formalisms are computationally equally expressive.' %} ...

-$$f$$, many alternative algorithms exist that compute the same function $$f$$ (see [Chapter 2 - Foundations](/lovelace/part_i/foundations)).
+Given a computational level theory, i.e., a function $$f$$, many alternative algorithms exist that compute the same function $$f$$ (see [Chapter 2 - Foundations](/lovelace/part_i/foundations) and the figure on sorting above).